blaine-geiger/Pi5-Ubuntu-Server/README.md

   <img src="https://i.imgur.com/iVTv9Mv.png" height="80%" width="80%" alt="Portainer web GUI"/><br /><br />
 </p>

+> **Note:** In a later project, I will discuss security configurations that I have used to harden these services.
+Including a reverse proxy service (for encryption and SSL certificate management)

 ## Grafana
 This will serve as our main visualization application and the location for building our dashboards.
 It does not do any collection or scraping of data.
 Grafana serves as a platform to push data and metrics into and a tool to visualize it in an organized format.
 An image of a Grafana dashboard will be examined later to demonstrate its visualization capabilities.